HBrochet/MultivariateCreativeTelescoping.jl/docs/src/OreAlgebra.md

 ## Exporting Ore polynomials to other systems
-It is possible to convert an OrePoly of a vector of OrePoly to a parsable string which can be parsed by any other computer algebra system
+It is possible to convert an OrePoly of a vector of OrePoly to a parsable string which can be parsed by other computer algebra systems.

 ```@docs
 mystring